Skip to main content

 European-wide events

-One event with at least 10 EU Member States and third countries associated to the Programme (including the applicant organisation)
+One event with at least 10 participating organisations from at least 10 different eligible countries (including the applicant organisation).

 Fixed lump-sum: 450.000 EUR